interactive-applications/speech-to-clipboard/README.md

 # Usage

-1. Select the correct microphone in the dropdown
+1. Select the microphone to record with in the dropdown
 1. Press **REC** to start recording
 1. Press **Stop recording** to stop recording.
 The audio will then be sent to the OpenAI API for transcription and the result will be copied to the clipboard.